Welsh-language literature: Novels

 The first magazine serial stories in Welsh had begun appearing in periodicals by the 1820s, though translations of works such as Robinson Crusoe had appeared earlier.
-The novel in Welsh was somewhat slow to develop however, due in part to the continued emphasis on poetry in Welsh literary circles but also an ambivalence towards the novel on the part of the nonconformist chapels, which had solidified their dominance on Welsh language culture over the course of the century.
+The novel in Welsh was somewhat slow to develop, however, due in part to the continued emphasis on poetry in Welsh literary circles but also an ambivalence towards the novel on the part of the nonconformist chapels, which had solidified their dominance on Welsh-language culture over the course of the century.
 If allegories like Y Bardd are excluded it was not until the which middle of the century that the first novels appeared in book form such as Gwilym Hiraethog's (1802–1883) Aelwyd F'Ewythr Robert (1852), which incorporates a translation of Harriet Beecher Stowe's novel Uncle Tom's Cabin, and Llewelyn Parri (1855) by Llew Llwyfo (1831–1901).

-By the 1870s novels both original and translated were being regularly published as serials in a number of publications in the Welsh language press, and occasionally as books.
+By the 1870s novels both original and translated were being regularly published as serials in a number of publications in the Welsh-language press, and occasionally as books.
 Competitions for the composition of novels became an occasional feature of Eisteddfodau, though there would not be an annual competition with fixed rules until the establishment of Gwobr Goffa Daniel Owen in 1978.
-Prolific nineteenth century novelists in Welsh included Elis o'r Nant (1841–1912), Beriah Gwynfe Evans (1848–1927) and Mary Oliver Jones (1858–1893).
-Popular subjects for Welsh novels included temperance and social justice, but equally popular was Welsh history, particularly the Welsh princes, such as Pierce's Gruffydd ap Cynan and Evans's Bronwen, one of at least four novels written in Welsh in the nineteenth century to take as their subject Owain Glyndŵr.
-However the first novelist in the Welsh language to achieve genuine lasting popularity was Daniel Owen (1836–1895), author of Rhys Lewis (1885) and Enoc Huws (1891), among others.
+Prolific 19th century novelists in Welsh included Elis o'r Nant (1841–1912), Beriah Gwynfe Evans (1848–1927) and Mary Oliver Jones (1858–1893).
+Popular subjects for Welsh novels included temperance and social justice, but equally popular was Welsh history, particularly the Welsh princes, such as Elis o'r Nant's Gruffydd ap Cynan and Evans's Bronwen, one of at least four novels written in Welsh in the 19th century to take as their subject Owain Glyndŵr.
+However, the first novelist in the Welsh language to achieve genuine lasting popularity was Daniel Owen (1836–1895), author of Rhys Lewis (1885) and Enoc Huws (1891), among others.
 A tailor from Mold, Owen's novels have been widely praised for qualities which are often deemed lacking in those of his contemporaries: accessible and natural language, especially dialogue; memorable characters; psychological insight and satirical humour.
-They proved phenomenally popular in his own lifetime and though sometimes criticised for a lack of structure they have remained popular ever since, going through multiple reprints during the twentieth and twenty-first centuries as well as being adapted for stage and television.
-Owen's achievement went some way towards legitimising the Welsh-language novel and by the end of the century a new generation of novelists such as William Llewelyn Williams (1867–1922), Winnie Parry (1870–1953) and T. Gwynn Jones (1871–1949) were evidence of a well-established tradition of novel-writing in Welsh, though not until well into the twentieth century would any Welsh novelist approach Daniel Owen's popularity with either audiences or critics.
+They proved phenomenally popular in his own lifetime and though sometimes criticised for a lack of structure they have remained popular ever since, going through multiple reprints during the 20th and 21st centuries as well as being adapted for stage and television.
+Owen's achievement went some way towards legitimising the Welsh-language novel and by the end of the century a new generation of novelists such as William Llewelyn Williams (1867–1922), Winnie Parry (1870–1953) and T. Gwynn Jones (1871–1949) were evidence of a well-established tradition of novel-writing in Welsh, though not until well into the 20th century would any Welsh novelist approach Daniel Owen's popularity with either audiences or critics.